This document is also available in this non-normative format: diff to previous version

 The canonical lexical form of the boolean values true and false

-are the strings true
+are the strings true and false.

 When JSON-native numbers, are type coerced, lossless data round-tripping can not